openshift-labs/lab-k8s-fundamentals/README.md

 This repository holds source files for a workshop on Kubernetes fundamentals.

+Although the workshop is setup to be run on OpenShift, the workshop content itself is generic to Kubernetes and doesn't cover any OpenShift specific topics.
+OpenShift, as a Kubernetes distribution, is purely being used as a means to host the workshop.

+If you want to review the workshop content, you can browse the files and subdirectories under [workshop/content](workshop/content).

 The workshop can be deployed standalone for a single user, or in a multi user environment.
 In both cases you will require OpenShift.
 Your OpenShift cluster must support persistent volumes of type ``ReadWriteMany`` (``RWX``).
 In the case of running a multi user workshop, you will need to have cluster admin access to the OpenShift cluster.

 ![](terminal.png)